Git-Harshit/Quick-Notes/README.md

     ``` bash
     npm install
     ```
     or `npm i` to install node module dependencies locally.
-To ensure clean installation, use `npm clean install` or `npm ci` to discard any module that is already installed in the project directory and newly install all dependencies.
+To ensure clean installation with existing package-lock.json file present, use `npm clean-install` or `npm ci` to discard any module that is already installed in the project directory and newly install all dependencies.

 ### Source assessment